angieEncoded/yelpcampmysql/README.md

-# angie's version of Colt Steele's Yelpcamp project
+# Angie's version of Colt Steele's Yelpcamp project

 This is my version of Colt Steele's new Yelpcamp project in the 2021 version of his Web Developer Bootcamp.
-I has taken the older version of this course back when he was still teaching using Cloud9.
+I took the older version of this course back when he was still teaching using Cloud9.
 This was before they were acquired by Amazon and no longer offered the free tier.
 I lost all the work I had done in that first boot camp because I was too embarassed to put it up on github.
 I downloaded it in a folder when Cloud9 shut down, and subsequently misplaced that zip file.

 I learned my lesson because now I don't have any of that code to refer to anymore.